auramagi/swift-scoped-state/README.md

 #### Constants and Local State

-Use `.constant` for fixed values and actions.
-Use `.initial` when each connected property should own independent writable state with the supplied starting value.
+Use `constant` for values and actions that don't change during a connection's lifetime.
+Use `initial` when the state belongs to the consuming property rather than to an external store:

 ```swift
 let buildNumber: Connection<Int> = .constant(42)